 Which tools do you prefer to use for your keyword research, and why?

-Do you have questions about keyword research or the article?
+You have questions about the keyword research or the post?
 Feel free to use the comment function.
-You want to be kept up to date on new SEO and online marketing blog posts?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+You want to be informed about new articles on SEO and online marketing?
+Then follow us on Twitter, Facebook or via our newsletter.